 How do I get a DNR?

 Talk with your doctor.
-A doctor or another qualified health care provider must complete a DNR for you.
-You must both sign it.
+A qualified health care provider must complete a DNR for you.

 What if I change my mind?

 You can change your mind at any time if you have a DNR order and decide you want CPR.
-Tell your health care team, representative, or other person you want to change it.
+Tell your health care team, representative, or another person you want to change it.

 Physician Orders for Life-Sustaining Treatment (POLST) form

-A form called “physician orders for life-sustaining treatment,” or POLST, are medical orders.
-A POLST form addresses plans to use or not use CPR in an emergency.
+A form called “physician orders for life-sustaining treatment,” or POLST, is a medical order.
+A POLST form addresses whether to use CPR in an emergency.
 Therefore, POLST forms can include DNR orders, but can also state that you want and must be given CPR if your heart stops beating.

 Besides CPR, POLST forms can include your wishes on: